Learning Outdoors has Brought More Wonder and Awe to the Classroom at ACS

 Everyone Has a Job to Do at Ada Christian School

-“With Integrated Outdoor Education, we learn so much about our Creator by taking time to really study creation in meaningful and engaging ways,” Melissa says.
+“Through Integrated Outdoor Education, we learn so much about our Creator by taking time to study creation in meaningful and engaging ways,” Melissa says.
 “It builds such a sense of community.”

 “When kids do it themselves, the enthusiasm and the joy for learning jump.
 It’s hard to measure how high it jumps,” laughs Principal Brower.

 Graduates Love Returning to ACS

 Seeing the program impact students beyond the walls of the school excites Principal Brower, the teachers and families at Ada Christian School.